MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 ```

 If `TO <time>` is specified, the new time will be created at that time.
-It is an error if that time is less than any object's logical read frontier or less than the existing `HOLD`'s time.
+For each object of the `HOLD`, the new time must be greater or equal to the lowest of all `HOLD`s (including this one) and the `implied_capability`.
+(This implies that a `HOLD` can go backward in time if another `HOLD` satisfies the above condition.)
 If `TO <time>` is not specified, the new time is the least common physical read frontier of all objects named in the `HOLD`.
 The `HOLD` releases its current read hold and aquires a new read hold at the new time.

 The `MAX LAG` option (required, but defaults to `'3h'`) is a duration.
 Its upper bound is limited by a LD-configured setting.
-If difference between the write frontier (TODO: maybe another frontier?) of the objects and the `HOLD` time is greater than `MAX LAG`, the `HOLD`'s time is automatically advanced to `write frontier - MAX HOLD`.
+If difference between the write frontier of the objects and the `HOLD` time is greater than `MAX LAG`, the `HOLD`'s time is automatically advanced to `write frontier - MAX HOLD`.
 (Transactions and `SUBSCRIBE` are not affected, as in the `ALTER HOLD ADVANCE` case.)
 `SELECT` and `SUBSCRIBE` `AS OF` a time that is before a `HOLD`'s time will return a helpful error message that a `HOLD` exists but is in advance of the `AS OF` time.